sicozz/conqueror.nvim/README.md

-# 🎯 GoPrime.nvim 🎯
+# 🎯 Conqueror.nvim 🎯

-A futuristic Neovim colorscheme featuring **GoPrime** and **GoUltra** themes, inspired by the strategic elegance of Go and modern digital aesthetics.
+A futuristic Neovim colorscheme featuring **Conqueror** and **GoUltra** themes, inspired by the strategic elegance of Go and modern digital aesthetics.

 ## ✨ Features

 - 🌈 Extensive support for `TreeSitter` syntax highlighting
 - 🔌 Compatible with popular plugins out of the box
 - ⚡ Compilation to lua byte code for fast startup times
-- 🎨 Two distinct theme variants: GoPrime (yellow-gold) and GoUltra (green-cyan)
+- 🎨 Two distinct theme variants: Conqueror (yellow-gold) and GoUltra (green-cyan)
 - 👁️ High contrast for excellent readability

 ## 📦 Installation